Physical Address

 If you had asked us in the spring of 2011 how severe of a decline in spot prices we expected to find in silver, we would have based an educated guesstimate on the previous cycle breakdown for the Nasdaq bubble that measured to roughly an 80% fall from high to low.
 This is basically what we had presented in our comparative research on silver leading up to the top (some Here), directly after exhaustion (see Here) and throughout the next year in various iterations ( some Here and Here).
+With almost three years of daylight now shown on the corrective profiles of silver and gold, what do we see from a comparative perspective with these other major asset trends that might help handicap the next stage for the precious metals sector?

 If you had asked us in the spring of 2011 if we thought the underlying technical condition of the secular bull would survive the coming bear, we would have likely said no. This is in stark contrast to the historic Nasdaq, Nikkei and even the SPX (circa 2000-2002), that all made lower lows during their respective bear markets – which expressed pronounced negative momentum divergences going forward in their long-term profiles.
 Both the Nasdaq and the SPX eclipsed the cyclical bear market lows of the LTCM crisis in 1998 – and the Nikkei as well broke the lows from the 1987 cyclical bear.